How Events in the Real World Affect What Goes Into Spy Movies!

 The first real fact is, of course, Ian Fleming got the name James Bond from one of his favorite books, Birds of the West Indies, by….
 James Bond.

 Dr. No was written in 1957 by Ian Fleming, published in 1958, and was his 6th James Bond novel.
 The movie Dr. No, EON Production’s first Bond movie, came out in 1962.
-So, here is the first instance the real world affecting this spy movie:
+So, here is the first instance of the real world affecting this spy movie:

 - By 1962, both the Soviet Union and the USA were launching astronauts into space, so far ahead of the theme in the novel where the USA was launching test missiles.
 In the novel, Dr. No says he is working with the Russians to disrupt American test missiles, in the movie, he is disrupting American space flights.
-Also, in the movie both the East and the West have rejected his services, and so he is a member of SPECTRE ( Special Executive for Counter-Intelligence, Terrorism, Revenge and Extortion), and not working with the Russians.
-The cold war between Russia (the Soviet Union) and the US in real life was heating up by the time the movie came out, so here, the movie was influenced by real world happenings.
+Also, in the movie, both the East and the West have rejected his services, and so he is a member of SPECTRE ( Special Executive for Counter-Intelligence, Terrorism, Revenge, and Extortion), and not working with the Russians.
+The cold war between Russia (the Soviet Union) and the US in real life was heating up by the time the movie came out, so here, the movie was influenced by real-world happenings.

 - And, in a subtle nod to life happening, the painting of the Duke of Wellington by Francisco de Goya was stolen August 21st, 1961 from the National Gallery in London.
 It was still missing when EON Productions was filming No. So, In Dr. No, when Bond is in Dr. No’s

 lair, he walks through the lair about to step up a couple of steps, stops and looks at a painting on an easel – it is the Duke of Wellington!
 So, if you are watching Dr. No and don’t realize the painting he stops to look at is this real-life stolen Duke of Wellington, you just think, ah Bond finds that painting interesting.
 Once you know the real-life incident, then this adds a brilliant glow to this scene, where the writers for EON Productions were indeed very clever and inventive.
-By the way, the painting was eventually recovered in real-life and now hangs in Gallery A at the National Gallery in London once again – we saw it there while visiting Gallery # 24 where in SPECTRE, Bond meets the new Q.
+By the way, the painting was eventually recovered in real-life and now hangs in Gallery A at the National Gallery in London once again – we saw it there while visiting Gallery # 24 wherein SPECTRE, Bond meets the new Q.

 From Russia With Love – 1963 – released in 1963 by EON Productions as their second James Bond film, and Ian Fleming’s 5th James Bond novel published in 1957 (the year the Soviets launched Sputnik, the first man-made satellite), was heavily influenced by the times – and the Cold War.
-The tensions between the US and the Soviets was at an all-time high.
+The tensions between the US and the Soviets were at an all-time high.
 Remember, the Cuban Missile Crisis (the showdown between Russia and the US) was in October 1962, the year EON was filming From Russia With Love.
 So, once again, EON Productions was brilliant in their release of From Russia With Love!

 - In addition, check out the book, “For Your Eyes Only – Ian Fleming + James Bond” by Ben Macintyre.
 Here he tells of the attempt to murder Bond on the Orient Express by SMERSH was based on a US Naval attaché in Romania, Eugene Karp, who was more than likely trying to escape from Russian agents.
 He boarded the Orient Express in Bucharest in February 1950, and his body was found in a railway tunnel near Salzburg.
 It was never proven the Soviet assassins did it, but it is highly probable.